-Hydrofluoric acid alkylation

-ABB and ConocoPhillips develop a critical new process analysis tool Michael B. Simpson, Michael Kester
+ABB MEASUREMENT & ANALYTICS | WHITE PAPER

+Hydrofluoric acid alkylation (HFU) unit optimization The use of robust pre-calibrated on-line analyzer technology for the measurement of HF acid purity

+This white paper aims to illustrate how the fast response times and excellent repeatability of an on-line FT-NIR analyzer, when coupled with a robust field sample system and reliable pre-calibrated model for HF acid purity can be used to provide complete and safe real-time data when optimizing the operation of hydrofluoric acid alkylation units.

+Refinery
-The ABB Process Fourier Transform Infrared (FTIR) Analyzer for HF (Hydrofluoric Acid) Alkylation Refinery Process Unit Optimization, jointly developed with ConocoPhillips, helps petroleum refineries to operate their HF alkylation units more efficiently and safely, while making a significant contribution to operational and environmental risk mitigation.
-In the early days of petroleum refin-ing, back in the 1920's and 30's, most of the pool of gasoline blending components was made up of straightrun material taken directly from the crude oil distillation unit.
-Refineries were essentially rather simple oil boilers.
-The first conversion units were uncomplicated and aimed at thermal reforming of straight-run naphthas to yield higher octane blending components for improved product quality.

-The situation was given a significant boost during World War II when there arose, for obvious reasons, a desperate need for high-octane aviation gasoline (military aircraft at that time were mainly equipped with reciprocating piston engines fuelled by high-octane gasoline, rather than jet engines fed on kerosene).

-One of the responses to this need for high-octane gasoline was the development of a refinery conversion unit the hydrofluoric acid (HF) alkylation unit.
+In the earliest days of petroleum refining, most of the pool of gasoline blending components was made up of straight-run material taken directly from crude oil distillation units.
+Refineries were essentially simple oil boilers.
+The first conversion units were uncomplicated and aimed at the reforming of straight-run naphthas to yield higher octane blending components for improved product quality.
+The situation was given a significant boost during World War II when, for obvious reasons, there arose a desperate need for high-octane aviation gasoline (military aircraft at that time were Measurement made easy equipped with reciprocating piston engines fueled by high-octane gasoline, rather than with jet engines fed on kerosene).
+One of the answers to this need for high-octane gasoline was the development of a refinery conversion unit - the hydrofluoric acid (HF) alkylation unit, producing alkylate, which is composed mainly of c7 and c8 isoalkanes that have excellent gasoline blending properties, high octane and zero aromatics content.

-Iso-octanes (alkylates) are the gold-standard of gasoline blending feedstocks in today's context of clean fuels and environmental concerns.
+Dr. Michael B. Simpson

+Industry Manager, Refining and Petrochemicals ABB Measurement and Analytics

+The HF Alkylation Unit processes olefin feed and isobutane to create high-value alkylate product

 The HF alkylation unit (HFU) remains of key importance to this day.
-It plays a critical role in providing one of the most important feeds to the final product gasoline blending pool.
+It plays a critical role in providing one of the most important feeds to the final products of gasoline blending pool.
 Its significance has grown side by side with the increasing number of fluid catalytic cracking (FCC) units in refineries.
-The FCC adds value to the heavy end of crude distillation by catalytically cracking heavy feeds into lighter products such as light cycle oil and FCC gasoline, which can be used either directly or after hydrotreating in final product blending operations.
+The FCC adds value to the heavy end of crude distillation by catalytically cracking heavy feeds into lighter products such as light cycle oil and FCC gasoline which can be used, either directly or after hydro-treating, in final product blending operations.
 The downside of this process is that light olefins, typically butene and propene, are also produced in FCC operations.
 These are essentially worthless as feedstock.
-Similarly, in any crude distillation process an excess of light end products such as butane tend to be produced that are of limited use.
-N-butane can easily be converted to iso-butane, and in this form it joins the FCC c3 or c4 olefins (butene or propene) as the combined feeds to the HF alkylation unit.

-The HF alkylation unit performs the important role of upgrading these byproducts to high-value alkylate, which is used as a gasoline blending component.
-This economically invaluable task of sweeping up the c4 olefins from the FCC and the c4 isoalkanes from the crude oil distillation unit and converting them, through the catalytic HF alkylation process (a modified Friedel-Crafts reaction), to iso-octanes, continues to be of major importance in petroleum refining.
+Similarly, in any crude distillation process, an excess of light end products such as butane tend to be produced that are of limited use; n-butane can easily be converted to isobutane, and in this form it joins the FCC c3 or c4 olefins (butene or propene) as the combined feeds to the HF alkylation unit.
+The HF alkylation unit performs the important role of upgrading these byproducts to high-value alkylate, which is then used as a gasoline blending component.
+This economically invaluable task of sweeping up the c4 olefins from the FCC and the c4 isoalkanes from the crude oil distillation unit and converting them, through the HF alkylation process, to isooctanes, continues to be of major importance in petroleum refining.